Today was unusually tiring, and I didn’t hike very far, despite spending most of the day hiking.

 Once I got to the top of the hill from Cub Creek, I went through a long stretch of trail with grasshoppers everywhere, jumping every which way to get away from me.

 I’d always assumed that grasshoppers were expert jumpers, given their name.
-As I passed more and more of them, I quickly discovered that they’re really not.
+As I passed more and more of them, it became clear that they’re really not.
 Rather, they’re good at jumping, but not so much aiming or landing.
 Less than half of them I saw actually landed on their feet; more likely, they landed on their sides, or upside down, or in some other less than useful position.
 And more than a few jumped directly at my legs.
 It seemed likely their jumping ability was less about being an effective means of travel, and more being just useful enough to distract predators.

 Dropping down from the hill, I crossed Trail Creek (a recently repeated name; I crossed another one the last day of Colorado), and stopped for a break, only three miles into the day.